greenonline/UI_Better/README.md

 If you combine these two commented out lines with the fix above for **Bug#1**, then the behaviour of the history is as expected and desired – tht is to say that the history only shows the actual selection and never the index.

+#### Bug#3 - Enhancement: Check only the first word for validity

+Some code changes have been made to the conditional within the `LOOP` in `_tt_readline()` - an additional condition or two.

+If `first` is set true, then only the first word is checked, against the choices, for validity.
+If it is valid, then the first word and all of the other words are returned in an array.
+If the first word is invalid, then the user has to re-enter the input as before.
+This functionality also requires  `multi` to be set to `true`.

 ### Effecting the changes